acl - Get, set, or change bucket and/or object ACLs

 NOTE: By default, publicly readable objects are served with a Cache-Control header allowing such objects to be cached for 3600 seconds.
 If you need to ensure that updates become visible immediately, you should set a Cache-Control header of "Cache-Control:private, max-age=0, no-transform" on such objects.
 For help doing this, see gsutil help setmeta.

 Grant anyone on the internet WRITE access to the bucket example-bucket (WARNING: this is not recommended as you will be responsible for the content):

 Grant the user email@example.com WRITE access to the bucket example-bucket:

 Grant the group email@example.com OWNER access to all jpg files in the top level of example-bucket:

 Grant the owners of project example-project WRITE access to the bucket example-bucket:

 NOTE: You can replace 'owners' with 'viewers' or 'editors' to grant access to a project's viewers/editors respectively.

-Remove access to the bucket example-bucket for the owners of project number 12345:
+Remove access to the bucket example-bucket for the viewers of project number 12345: